Internship (MSc students)

 To prepare the internship report and colloquium

-Perform the colloquium: you will be asked to do a colloquium, a presentation of about 30 minutes including discussions about your internship research.
-Your WUR internship supervisor will organize the date and place of this colloquium.
+You will be asked to give a colloquium at the end of your internship: a presentation of about 30 minutes including discussions about your internship research.
+Your WUR internship supervisor will organize the date and place of this colloquium, which will be held in the WUR Plant Breeding department.

-Have an exam on your internship report with your WUR supervisor and a second examiner.
-Please be aware that the final mark of your internship will be evaluated according to the standard evaluation form with Rubric.
+Your internship will be finalized after an exam on your internship report with your WUR supervisor and a second assessor.
+Please be aware that the final mark of your internship will be evaluated according to the standard evaluation form, that includes a Rubric.

 To hand in the internship report

-Hand in a pdf version of your internship report and self-reflection report to (1) your supervisor and second examiner (seven days before the exam, or following the agreement with your supervisors); (2) the secretariat of Plant Breeding.
+Hand in a pdf version of your internship report and self-reflection report to (1) your supervisor and second assessor (at least seven days before the exam, or following the agreement with your supervisors).
+Your evaluation along with the evaluation will be presented to the PBR secretariat by your WUR supervisor.
+The internship report will not be sent to the WUR library but will be kept at the secretariat of Plant Breeding for internal review purposes only.

 Relevant information while starting your Internship